 First, proceed from the needs of the expansion of national interests.
 Production forces are the most dynamic factor for promoting the development and progress of human society, and the expansion of interests is an inevitable requirement for the development of production forces as well as an inevitable choice for a country's development to a certain historical stage.
 The new security issues that are produced during the process of the expansion of national strategic interests are a threshold that must be squarely faced and stepped over in the process of a great nation's rise.
 In the history of the rise of the world's great nations, no precedent can be found where one [of these countries] became a world great nation whose national interests were limited to only its homeland.
-And ensuring the security of maritime accesses involving the expansion of national interests is a basic condition for expanding these national interests; without secure maritime accesses, there is no use talking about the expansion of national interests.
+And ensuring the security of maritime accesses involving the expansion of national interests; without secure maritime accesses, there is no use talking about the expansion of national interests.

 Second, fully recognize the complex situations and challenges that are faced.
 The expansion of national interests requires having the ability to protect the security of maritime strategic accesses.
 Thirty years ago, the Chinese economy basically was a self-sufficient, closed economic entity, and the borders of China's security were limited to the homeland, territorial waters, and territorial airspace; the limited amount of overseas trade had little impact on national security nor were there many things that the West could use to lock down the PRC.
 However, in today's economic globalization, the issue of security for maritime strategic accesses has become one of the important factors restraining countries' economic development.
-For this reason, we should establish systems of maritime strengths that correspond to the expansion of national interests; enhancing control over maritime strategic accesses and having the ability to use the military are major bottlenecks that the PRC urgently needs to break through for its security.
+For this reason, we should establish systems of maritime strategic accesses and having the ability to use the military are major bottlenecks that the PRC urgently needs to break through for its security.